sashawangui/pixpy-phase1project/README.md

 # pixpy-phase1project

 Pixpy is a web application that allows you to search for Pixpy recipes.
-It uses the MealDB API to fetch Pixpy recipes and display them.
+It uses the MealDB API to fetch recipes and display them.
-The user inputs an ingredient or a meal item eg chicken, apples etc and gets back recipes that use the searched ingredient.
+The user inputs an ingredient or a meal item eg chicken, apples etc and gets back recipes that are prepared using the searched ingredient.

 ## Features